-CAV is heavily dependent on small pieces of code running as separate threads called codelets (BFA borrows this name from Hofstadter's Copycat).
+CAV is heavily dependent on small pieces of code running as a separate threads called codelets (BFA borrows this name from Hofstadter's Copycat).
 Those codelets correspond pretty well to the specialized processors of global workspace theory or demons of Jackson and Selfridge.

 BFA prescribes different kinds of codelets such as attention codelets, information codelets, perceptual codelets and behavior codelets.
 In addition to that, it is possible to create new types of codelets depending on the problem domain.
 CAV's domain does not require string processing as do most other BFA applications.
-Instead of that, the creature state is well divided in registers at the working memory.
+Instead of that, the vehicle state is well divided in registers at the working memory.
 It is possible to have access to all variables anytime.
 Because of this, CAV does not use information codelets which in BFA are used to represent and transfer information.
 We have two kinds of behavioral codelets: the behavior codelets, linked with the nodes of the Behavior Network and responsible for "what to do", and motor codelets, which know "how to act" on the environment.
 With this in mind CAV has the taxonomy of codelets presented at Table 1.

-Working Memory
+3.2 Working Memory

-The working memory consists of a set of registers which are responsible for keeping temporary information.
-The major part of the working memory is related to the creature status.
-The communication codelet constantly overwrites the registers like speed, wheel degree, sensorial information and creature position.
+The working memory consists of a set of registers that are responsible for keeping temporary information.
+The major part of the working memory is related to the vehicles' status.
+The communication codelet constantly overwrites the registers like speed, wheel degree, sensory information and vehicle position.
 CAV's working memory works also as an interface among modules, for example, between consciousness and the behavior network.
 Some codelets, including attention codelets watch what is written in the working memory in order to find relevant, insistent or urgent situations.
+When they find something, they react in order to compete for consciousness.
+Whenever one of then reaches consciousness, its information will influence the agent's actions.